Winner (band): 2017–2019: Reformation and continuing promotions

 Winner released their third EP Cross with the lead single "Soso" on October 23.
-Their Asian tour, the "Cross Tour", began in Seoul on October 26, and they went on to visit nine cities throughout the continent through February 2020.
-However, due to the COVID-19 pandemic, their stop in Singapore was cancelled, followed by the cancellation of their Seoul encore concert.
-This led the group to hold a free live concert online entitled "Winner Cross Special Live" on Naver V Live on February 14, 2020.
-They performed for about two hours, garnering 1 million viewers.
-Originally, the "Cross Tour" focused on a "spy" concept, with two different set lists arranged for two different days.
-The set lists were differentiated through the symbols, x and +, alluding to a "cross" symbol.
+Their Asian tour, the "Cross Tour," began in Seoul on October 26.
+However, due to the COVID-19 pandemic, the group's scheduled stop in Singapore was cancelled, followed by the cancellation of their Seoul encore concert.
+In response to this, Winner held a free online concert, "Winner Cross Special Live" on Naver V Live on February 14, 2020.

 2020–present: Military enlistment and releases

 For Winner's third full-length album, Remember, a pre-release digital single entitled "Hold" (뜸) was released on March 26, 2020.
 It charted number one on several music streaming platforms, including Naver, Bugs, and Soribada.
-Its accompanying music video stars Lee Su-hyun of AKMU playing the band's little sister.
-To promote the single, the four-piece created the "Ddeum Challenge" on TikTok, which trended and attracted the attention of celebrities such as 2NE1's Sandara Park, model Hyoni Kang, and CIX's Seunghun and Hyunsuk.
-Released on April 9, Remember contained eight tracks, including a lead single of the same name, the pre-release single "Hold" (뜸), and four re-recorded singles from their debut album, 2014 S/S. The album earned the group their highest first week sales since their debut.
+Its accompanying music video stars (now former) labelmate Lee Su-hyun of AKMU.
+Released on April 9, Remember contained eight tracks, including a lead single of the same name, the pre-release single "Hold" (뜸), and four re-recorded singles from their debut album, 2014 S/S. The album earned the group their highest first-week sales since their debut.

-In August 2021, Following the end of Winner's seven-year contract with YG Entertainment, the members renewed their contracts for five more years.
-On February 18, 2022, YG Entertainment announced the band's first concert in two years, which was held at the KSPO Dome in Seoul, on April 30 and May 1.
-The latter date was also available on online streaming.
-Winner returned on July 5, 2022 with their fourth EP Holiday and its lead single "I Love U" on July 5.
+In August 2021, following the end of Winner's seven-year contract with YG Entertainment, the members renewed their contracts for five more years.
+On February 18, 2022, YG Entertainment announced the band's first concert in two years, which was held at the KSPO Dome in Seoul on April 30 and May 1.
+Winner returned on July 5, 2022, with their fourth EP Holiday and its lead single "I Love U".
 On December 11, 2022, YG Entertainment announced that Winner would hold an online concert "Winner Live Stage [White Holiday]" on December 29, 2022.

-Kim Jin-woo was the band's first member to enlist for Korean mandatory military service on April 2, 2020.
-As a result, the group's activities were paused until further notice.
-Lee Seung-hoon was the second member to enlist on April 16, 2020.
+On April 2, 2020, Kim Jin-woo enlisted for Korean mandatory military service.
+As a result, the group's activities were paused indefinitely.
+Two weeks later, Lee Seung-hoon became the second member to enlist on April 16, 2020.
 Kim and Lee were discharged from their duties on December 31, 2021, and January 15, 2022, respectively.
-On March 2, 2023, YG Entertainment announced that Mino would enlist on March 24, 2023 and serve as a social worker and on May 24, 2023, YG Entertainment announced that Kang Seung-yoon would enlist on June 20, 2023 as an active duty soldier.
+On March 2, 2023, YG Entertainment announced that Mino would enlist on March 24, 2023, and serve as a social worker.
+On May 24, 2023, YG Entertainment further announced that Kang Seung-yoon would enlist on June 20, 2023, as an active duty soldier.
+Both Mino and Kang were discharged in December 2024.